Content library

 Use official rail, metro, and airport sources for exact route and fare checks, then keep transfer days lighter than sightseeing days.

-12306, metro, airport, and city transport links, with exact fare claims kept behind official checks.
+12306, metro, airport, and city transport links, with exact fare claims kept behind official source checks.

 Open transport basics

-Official Weixin Pay guidance used as practical China travel guide context
+Official Weixin Pay guidance used as practical China arrival readiness context

 Guide behavior